HubBox Module for Magento 2

 Installation

-(Recommended) Put your store into maintenance mode:
+Put your store into maintenance mode to prevent customer-facing errors during installation:

 bin/magento maintenance:enable

-Step 2: Configure Composer Repository
+Configure the Composer Repository

 {